AnnaKatharinaD/movie_description_bias/README.md

 Xavier Ferrer, Tom van Nuenen, Jose M. Such and Natalia Criado (https://arxiv.org/pdf/2008.02754.pdf)

+Code is based on https://github.com/xfold/LanguageBiasesInReddit FastText support, stanza preprocessing added, and general changes for use with the dataset

 ## Contents
 Bias_model: trains a word2vec or
 fasttext model on the given csv-dataset